maabreve/Patients/README.md

 ### Prerequisites
 - MongoDB running locally at 127.0.0.1:27017

-### Run server
+### Runnint the server
-- node server.js - By running this command, the collections Patients and Emails will be created at the Patients database
+- 'node server' command to run the(the Patients and Emails collections will be created at the Patients database when the server is started.)

-### Run unit tests
+### Running the unit tests
-- mocha  scripts/unit-tests/server.test.js
+- 'mocha scripts/unit-tests/server.test.js' command